urban-wombat/gotables/README.md

-# gotable
+# gotables

-Go (golang) Table data format replaces XML, JSON, YAML.
+Go (golang) Table data format - simple and self-describing.

 Sometimes data and configurations are intrinsically tabular.
 Trying to represent tables in XML, JSON and YAML merely obscures tables, makes them less readable, and invites inconsistencies and lack of discipline, risking